ubc-library-rc/dissertationformatting/index.md

 nav_order: 1
 published: true
 ---
-## Need help with formatting your thesis?
+## Need help with formatting your dissertation or thesis?

 The Research Commons provides a thesis template and how-to guides, plus in-person help during our workshops or one-on-one consultations.
 We cover the following topics: